Hunter Creek

 7.8 (0.1 mi) park at end of road (at end of Pavement)

-7. GEOLOGICAL SURVEY MAP QUADRANGLE: Mt Rose NW.
-A small trail map which loads rapidly and a large printable trail map which takes several minutes to load into a separate window.
+map which loads rapidly and a large printable trail map which takes several

-9. TRAIL DESCRIPTION (first number is distance in miles):
+- TRAIL DESCRIPTION (first number is distance

 0.0 park at end of Woodchuck Dr